 African American Student Leadership Award

 The African American Student Leadership Award recognizes students who continue efforts to advance the standing and enhance the experiences of African-American students at UW Oshkosh.
-The award was created through a project to commemorate “Black Thursday,” the November 21, 1968 protest by African-American students attending UW Oshkosh.
-Applicants must be African-American students, enrolled full-time, have between 60 and 89 credits and a minimum 2.5 GPA.
+This award was created through a project to commemorate “Black Thursday,” the November 21, 1968 protest by African-American students attending UW Oshkosh.
+Applicants must be African-American students, enrolled full-time at the Oshkosh campus, have between 60 and 89 credits, and a minimum 2.5 GPA.
 Students graduating in the current academic year are not eligible to apply.